Grant Williams NBA Preview vs. the Pelicans

 Pelicans 2022-23 Defensive Insights

-- Defensively, the Pelicans allowed 112.5 points per game last season, eighth in the league.
+- The Pelicans were eighth in the league last season, giving up 112.5 points per game.

-- On the boards, the Pelicans conceded 41.8 rebounds per game last season, fifth in the NBA in that category.
+- On the glass, the Pelicans conceded 41.8 rebounds per contest last year, fifth in the NBA in that category.

-- In terms of assists, the Pelicans were ranked eighth in the league defensively last year, giving up 24.9 per contest.
+- The Pelicans were the eighth-ranked team in the league in assists conceded per game last year, at 24.9.

-- Conceding 12.2 made three-pointers per game last season, the Pelicans were 12th in the NBA in that category.
+- Allowing 12.2 made three-pointers per contest last year, the Pelicans were 12th in the league in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!